rbooth84/homelab/External-Ingress.md

 kubectl get endpoints,service,ingress external-gitea
 ```

-You will see an output that looks like thiis
+You will see an output that looks like this

 ```
 NAME                       ENDPOINTS         AGE